Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 # Tap to Pay on iPhone

-[Tap to Pay on iPhone](https://developer.apple.com/tap-to-pay/) allows merchant's to accept contactless payments using a [supported iPhone](https://register.apple.com/tap-to-pay-on-iphone/faq) or a partner-enabled iOS app.
-Tap to Pay allows the merchant's app to accept payments from contactless credit or debit cards, Apple Pay, Apple Watch, and smartphones with other digital wallets.
-No additional hardware is required to accept contactless payments through Tap to Pay on iPhone, so merchant's can accept payments from anywhere.
+[Tap to Pay on iPhone](https://developer.apple.com/tap-to-pay/) allows merchants to accept contactless payments using a [supported iPhone](https://register.apple.com/tap-to-pay-on-iphone/faq) or a partner-enabled iOS app.
+Tap to Pay on iPhone allows the merchant's app to accept payments from contactless credit or debit cards, Apple Pay, Apple Watch, and smartphones with other digital wallets.
+No additional hardware is required to accept contactless payments through Tap to Pay on iPhone, so merchants can accept payments from anywhere.

-### How it Works
+## How it Works

-1. The merchant intiates a transaction from their iPhone app.
+1. The merchant initiates a transaction from their iPhone app.
 2. The customer taps their contactless payment instrument on the iPhone.
 3. The merchant's app submits the payload to Commerce Hub's SDK.
 4. Commerce Hub's SDK sends the payment information to Commerce Hub.